PropulseNTNU/flight_computer/README.md

 Follow the following guide to connect the Teensy 3.6 to Arduino: https://www.pjrc.com/teensy/tutorial.html

-Simply open the sensor_interface.ino file using the Arduino IDE and hit upload.
+Simply open the flight_computer.ino file using the Arduino IDE and hit upload.

 ### Editing the code/test code